 NRC Open Government Plan (Communications)

-An overview of the cROP and how each of the individual programs/processes interact can be in Exhibit 1, “Construction Reactor Oversight Process Flowchart.”
+An overview of the cROP and how each of the individual programs/processes interacts can be found in Exhibit 1, “Construction Reactor Oversight Process Flowchart.”

+The cROP is expected to be dynamic and to respond to changes in the nuclear power industry and construction experience.
+Therefore, the program office expects the regions and inspectors to identify challenges in implementing the program, and to recommend improvements to the

+program for consideration by the program office.
+Any such feedback and recommendations should be submitted to the Construction Inspection Program Branch (CIPB) using the IMC/Inspection Procedure (IP) Revision Process which can be accessed via the internal Office of New Reactors (NRO) CIP Sharepoint site.

+Management involvement and oversight of inspections, operator licensing examinations, audits, and other on-site inspection related activities at reactor facilities that are under construction shall be conducted in accordance with IMC 0102, “Oversight and Objectivity of Inspectors and Examiners at Reactor Facilities.”
+The feedback obtained from licensees by regional managers must be forwarded to the Office of Nuclear Reactor Regulation (NRR) Division of Inspection and Regional Support (DIRS), Reactor Inspection Branch, with a copy forwarded to NRO_cROP.Resource@nrc.gov.

 03.02 cROP Implementation .
 The cROP is implemented when an applicant announces its intent to submit an application for an early site permit (ESP), a limited work authorization (LWA), a construction permit and/or a combined construction permit and operating license (COL).
 The cROP will remain in effect until regulatory oversight for the plant is transitioned to the Reactor Oversight Process (ROP).